 Second, the Notice 2020-76 clarifies that 2020 will be the final year employers can utilize “Good-Faith Relief.”

-IRS penalties for ACA non-compliance are steep, and can have a significant effect on your organization’s bottom line.
-However, as IRS enforcement of the ACA has ramped up, employers have traditionally been able to apply for a form of relief which allows them to potentially avoid IRS tax penalties for non-compliance.
-This relief, known as “Good-Faith Relief” provides that employers that report incomplete or incorrect information on their information returns (including missing and inaccurate taxpayer identification numbers or “TINs”) can show they made a good-faith effort to file and furnish.
+IRS penalties for ACA non-compliance are steep and can have a significant effect on your organization’s bottom line.
+However, as IRS enforcement of the ACA has ramped up, employers have traditionally been able to apply for a form of relief that allows them to potentially avoid IRS tax penalties for non-compliance.
+This relief, known as “Good-Faith Relief” provides that employers that report incomplete or incorrect information on their information returns (including missing and inaccurate taxpayer-identification numbers or “TINs”) can show they made a good-faith effort to file and furnish.
 In determining whether Good-Faith Relief applies, the IRS will take into account whether an employer made reasonable efforts to prepare for reporting the required information to the IRS and furnishing it to employees and covered individuals, such as gathering and transmitting the necessary data or testing its ability to transmit information to the IRS.
 Yet, the 2020 reporting year will be the final year this type of relief is available.
 Notice 2020-76 conveys this plainly: “As this good-faith relief was intended to be transitional relief, this is the last year the Treasury Department and the IRS intend to provide this relief.”